DFHack/dfhack/docs/guides/modding-guide.rst

 Both ``repeat-util`` and ``eventful`` require keys for registered callbacks.
 It's recommended to use something like a mod id. ::

-    local modId = "my-test-mod"
+    local modId = "callback-example-mod"

 Then, we pass the key, amount of time units between function calls, what the time units are, and finally the callback function itself: ::

     repeatUtil.scheduleEvery(modId, 1, "ticks", function()
-        -- Do something like iterating over all units for _, unit in ipairs(df.global.world.units.all) do
+        -- Do something like iterating over all active units for _, unit in ipairs(df.global.world.units.active) do
             print(unit.id)
         end
     end)